Night monkey: Olfactory communication and foraging

 Olfactory cues are also of significant importance in the process of mating and mate guarding.
-Male night monkeys will rub subcaudal glands onto their female partner in a process called “partner marking” in order to relay the signal to coexisting males that the female is not available for mating.
+Male night monkeys will rub subcaudal glands onto their female partner in a process called "partner marking" in order to relay the signal to coexisting males that the female is not available for mating.
 Night monkeys also send chemical signals through urine to communicate reproductive receptivity.
 In many cases, male night monkeys have been observed drinking the urine of their female mate; it is proposed that the pheromones in the urine can indicate the reproductive state of a female and indicate ovulation.
 This is especially important in night monkeys as they cannot rely on visual cues, such as the presence of a tumescence, to determine female reproductive state.
-Therefore, olfactory communication in night monkeys is a result of sexual selection; sexually dimorphic trait conferring increased reproductive success.
+Therefore, night monkey olfactory communication, as a sexually dimorphic trait conferring increased reproductive success, is a result of sexual selection.
 This trait demonstrates sexual dimorphism, as males have larger subcaudal scent glands compared to female counterparts and sex differences have been recorded in the glandular secretions of each sex.
 There is a preference for scents of a particular type; those which indicate reproductive receptivity, which increases species fitness by facilitating the production of offspring.